timescale/timescaledb/getting-started/quickstart.md

 The `timescale/timescaledb-ha:pg17` image has TimescaleDB pre-installed and pre-loaded.
 If you see errors, ensure you're using the correct image.

-### Query performance seems slow

-For this small sample dataset, queries should be very fast (milliseconds).
-If you load larger datasets:
-- Ensure columnstore is enabled: `tsdb.enable_columnstore=true`
-- Check if data is compressed: `SELECT * FROM timescaledb_information.chunks;`
-- For instant performance with bulk loads, use direct to columnstore (covered in the examples)

 ## Clean Up

 When you're done experimenting: